microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Restore-PowerBIWorkspace.md

 ```

 ### -Id
-The ID of the workspace to restore.
+ID of the workspace to restore.

 ```yaml
 Type: Guid